 Heathrow Airport, in London, is tremendously vast.
 It

 is consists of four separate terminals.
 Each of which have various duty-free shops, restaurants, airline representatives and so on.

 just only had thirty minutes to find the Air Canada Gate because the Iranian airplane was delayed for an hour.
 As soon as I got off the plane, I asked a police officer, "Where can I find flight number 557?”
 He pointed out to the a yellow line on the wall and said,

 “Just follow the yellow line and you will get there very soon.”

 I did not have

-.
+much time to make any mistakes, so I was carefully looking at all every sign s and board s.
 Fortunately, there was no need to change the terminal.
-Air Canada was in the same building
+Air Canada was in the same building that I entered.

 Running with a heavy back-pack and two bags in hand, was exhausting and annoying.
 My back was aching and my hands were red because of holding

 too so much weight.
 Despite all that, I was running as fast as I could.
 In some areas, I took escalators to be faster.
 I did not know that some small cars inside the building took special people to the gate and I could have asked them to help me as well.

 My feet were weak and I could not stand on them.
 I was thirsty and hungry.
 My stomach was singing a song like a frog in swamp: I am hungry!
 Hungry!
 Hungry!